 In my life, as in my work, I have always been attracted by radical forms of thought, by the perspectives from the margins, as well as by the suffering and lucidity that crosses the mentally ill.

-I met Eva two years ago.
-I was teaching a documentary film workshop at the Psychiatric Hospital of Mallorca.
-She was the only student who never missed a class.
-Her punished gaze confronted an illusion for life, for redeeming a past of excesses and endless nights.
-Her story of resilience connected me with a youth fascination: exploring the blurred boundaries between sanity and illness.
+Three years ago I gave a documentary film workshop at the Psychiatric Hospital of Mallorca.
+There I met Eva, one of the patients, the only student who never missed a class.
+We soon created a strong bond.
+After six years in the hospital, her punished gaze clashed with her vitality and her passion for redeeming a life of excess in endless nights.
+Her story of resilience connected with my youthful fascination: Eva embodied the blurred boundaries between lucidity and illness.

-During these two years with Eva I’ve faced my own prejudices.
-Our relationship is not easy and even today it requires patience and regaining trust from time to time.
-I hope that her generosity, her joy and her humour will clear up some of the taboos that still exist about mental illness.
+I have systematically followed Eva’s life over the last two years in the hospital.
+During this time I have faced my own prejudices and those same imbalances that condition Eva’s life.
+Our relationship is not always easy and even today it requires patience and regaining trust from time to time.
+I hope that her generosity, her vitality and her humour in sharing her intimacy, will clear up some of the taboos that still hang over the collective of mental illness.

 Title: La primera mujer

 International title: The First Woman

 Screening format: DCP, ProRes422, H264

 Co-produced by: IB3 Televisió de les Illes Balears